 With the rise of the sharing economy, hospitality companies have had to find new ways to stay competitive.
 With a lean mindset and processes in place, hospitality companies can strengthen brand reputation, lower turnover, and improve customer service.

 Henry Ford first coined the phrase “flow production.”
 He was a pioneer in linear production, creating steps that followed a sequence that came to be known as the assembly line.
-Since then, companies have adopted that strategy to achieve higher quality production with a simpler, more efficient lean systems operations management approach.
+Since then, companies have adopted that strategy to achieve higher quality production with a simpler, more efficient lean operating system.

 Toyota